kushal-goenka/fin566_market_mircrostructures_trading_strategy/FINAL_REPORT.md

 c.
 Certain symbols on some specific days cause segmentation faults for reasons unknown, we havenâ€™ t been able to narrow down the reason for this issue.

+d.
+While attempting to use the StrategyStudioCommandLine for backtesting, the configuration file had to be modified with the correct username, 'dlariviere' for our use case to successfully send trades to the backtesting server.

+e.
+Difficuly in assessing when a backtest truly completed as the strategystudio command line immediately returns.
+A solution was to constantly ping the log file and check for the "finished" logline.

+d.
+Not using the onOrderUpdate function correctly to ensure that only 1 order is sent, instead of multiple

+e.
+Pearl of Wisdom: Definitely try to automate the backtesting process.
+From compilation to Exporting PnL files.

 # Contributions and Next Steps

 1. Khavya Chandrasekaran (6 closed issues; 12 commits):